Hey Kat Wnek! Where are you based?

 Do you tip other people off to new music?
 How?

-I love to share my discoveries via social media, by posting stories or just sending a link to an artist profile, or simply tell my friends about a certain artist.
+I love to share my discoveries via social media, by posting stories or just sending a link to an artist profile, or simply telling my friends about a certain artist.

 Anything you want to “promote”?